 Each listing on Carvana.com includes 360-degree photos and clearly states any imperfections such as dents or dings that the vehicle might have.
 Every listing also links to a free CARFAX history report that provides helpful information like accident history, maintenance records, odometer readings, and if it was used for personal or commercial purposes.

-Carvana only sells vehicles that have only had one owner that have never been in a reported accident, so the CARFAX report should verify that information.
+Carvana only sells one-owner vehicles that have never been in a reported accident, so the CARFAX report should verify that information.
 Each Carvana vehicle is subject to a 150-point inspection, and the results are posted with each listing.
 Lastly, each vehicle is backed by a 100-day, 4,189-mile limited warranty.

 If you were purchasing a vehicle through a traditional dealership, now would likely be the time that you’d test drive it to see if it matches your needs.
 When you buy a car with Carvana, you forego a traditional test drive.
 Instead, you test drive the vehicle when it’s delivered (we’ll get to that later).
 If this scares you from proceeding, know that each Carvana vehicle comes with a seven-day money-back guarantee.
 Think of this return policy as an extended test-drive in your day-to-day environment.

 After you enter your personal details, it will ask you if you have a trade-in.
 If “yes,” then press the “get offer” button, if “no,” then select “I don’t have a trade-in.”
 If you created an account and already have an offer on your vehicle, then your offer will load.
-(We had to enter our vehicle information in again, which wasn’t a big deal because it only takes a couple of minutes.)
 Your offer will be good for one week.
 After you have your offer, you’ll apply your trade-in to your purchase and complete the process with the purchase of your vehicle.
+Before you accept any trade-in offer, make sure you do your research to determine how much your car is worth.

-The next step is to enter how you plan to purchase your vehicle with one of three financing options.
+The next step is to select one of three financing options.
 You can select “finance through Carvana,” “pay with cash,” or “third-party financing” from an outside lender such as a bank or credit union.
-It’s also worth noting that the listed car price is final with no room for negotiation as Carvana provides no-haggle pricing.
+It’s also worth noting that the listed car price is final with no room for negotiation, as Carvana provides no-haggle pricing.
 Financing through Carvana

 Paying With Outside Financing